The $390 Billion HVAC Gold Rush: How to Position Your Business for 10x Private Equity Valuation

 AUM: $1.5B | Deal Volume: 3+ platforms | Focus: National Residential

 NY firm's Airtron (acquired from NRG in 2024) added Sierra Air in 2025 for West Coast reach.
-Why acquire?
-New construction boom.
+Strategy: Targets new construction boom.
 Edge: Energy efficiency tie-ins for rebates.
-Recent: Targets 50 locations by EOY.

 Quick Comparison: Spot Your Ideal PE Suitor